 Pupillage in Chambers is designed to provide both a general training for the commercial and chancery Bar, and an introduction to Chambers’ specialist areas.
 If a pupil is not taken on, we help to provide assistance in pursuing other routes.

 Pupils who are taken on as tenants usually spend 3 to 6 months in the corporate department of a leading City firm before beginning their tenancy.
-Given Chambers’ role in City work, it is important that our new tenants have some practical insight into the practice of corporate law in the City, and the commercial context in which their advice is likely to be sought in the future.
+Given Chambers’ role in City work, it is important that our new tenants have some practical insight into the practice of corporate law and related law in the City, and the commercial context in which their advice is likely to be sought in the future.

 Following this initial process, our junior tenants divide their time roughly equally between their own work and being led by a more senior member of Chambers.
 The former consists mainly of small-scale litigation work, including contentious insolvency business, commercial and minority shareholder disputes and Companies Court applications, along with advisory work for smaller firms.
 This is important for building expertise, confidence and relationships with solicitors.
 Led work provides an opportunity to gain experience in the more valuable litigation and City advisory work which are the staples for more senior members of Chambers.

 Our clerks emphasise the need to build a practice for junior tenants, and it is very rare for a junior tenant to spend months at a time doing only led work, or as second or third junior in very heavy litigation.
 Efforts are made to introduce new tenants to instructing solicitors, including by participation in the seminars and talks which we often give to law firms.